 Director and co-writer Ruben Alves has put together a film of enormous heart and intelligence.
 A gentle exploration of issues of gender, female disempowerment, ageism, racism and class, it allows those themes to float in and around what is fundamentally a classic Cinderella story.
 Although billed as a comedy, Miss is substantially a drama, with moments of comedic charm.
 And although it has moments of true pathos, it never falls into cliched sentimentality.

-Alves has made a winner of a film.
+Alves has made a quiet winner.